Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

+\textbf{Quantifying the sensitivity factor in practice.} Under a bivariate normal approximation for parent and child test statistics with correlation $r = \sqrt{n_{\text{child}} / n_{\text{parent}}}$ --- the child's units are a subset of the parent's, and for a statistic that sums independent unit-level contributions the correlation between the child's sum and the parent's equals the square root of the shared fraction $n_{\text{child}} / n_{\text{parent}}$ --- the inflation factor $\rho$ from conditioning is approximately

+where $z_t$ is the critical value for the child's test and $z_\pi = \Phi^{-1}(\pi_{\text{parent}})$ captures the parent's marginal power.
+When parent power is high ($\pi_{\text{parent}} \to 1$, so $z_\pi \to -\infty$), the conditioning event is near-certain and $\rho \to 1$.
+When parent power is near~$\alpha$, numerical evaluation of this expression gives $\rho \approx 5.0$ ($k=2$), $3.9$ ($k=3$), and $3.4$ ($k=4$), growing as the tree narrows; these values describe the Gaussian approximation only, not the discrete randomization or combined-energy tests the procedure actually uses.
+The conservative-power assumption is therefore least problematic whenever ancestors have high power---which is the regime where the error load is large and the adaptive adjustment matters.
+Conversely, when conditioning inflation is most strained ($\rho$ large), parent power is low and the error load is small, so the multiplicative inflation has little effect.
+If the estimated path powers are also approximately conservative, then $\kappa_{\max} \approx \rho_{\max}$; otherwise, $\kappa_{\max}$ absorbs both sources of misspecification. \end{remark}

-The key ratio governing whether the error load grows or shrinks with depth is:
+In the homogeneous regular-tree setting, the key ratio governing whether the error load grows or shrinks with depth is:

-When $\theta_\ell < 1/k$, the error load decreases at level $\ell$; when $\theta_\ell > 1/k$, it increases.
-Recall that $\theta_\ell$ is the conditional rejection probability (defined in~\eqref{eq:theta-def}): it equals the power $\pi_\ell$ for non-null nodes and the test size $\alpha_\ell$ for true-null nodes.
-The ratio $k \cdot \theta_\ell$ compares the branching factor (how many new nodes appear at the next level) against the probability that each one is actually tested.
-When $\theta_\ell$ is below $1/k$, fewer nodes are tested at the next level than at the current level --- the tree is ``thinning out'' as the procedure descends.
+Here $\hat{\theta}_\ell$ denotes the common estimated conditional rejection probability at depth~$\ell$.
+When $\hat{\theta}_\ell < 1/k$, the error load decreases at level $\ell$; when $\hat{\theta}_\ell > 1/k$, it increases.
+The ratio $k \cdot \hat{\theta}_\ell$ compares the branching factor (how many new nodes appear at the next level) against the probability that each one is actually tested.
+When $\hat{\theta}_\ell$ is below $1/k$, fewer nodes are tested at the next level than at the current level --- the tree is ``thinning out'' as the procedure descends.